emc-openstack/osp-deploy/manila/README.md

-# Dell EMC Manila driver containerization with OSP15
+# Dell EMC Manila driver containerization with OSP16

 ## Overview

 This instruction provides detailed steps on how to enable the containerization of VNX and Unity Manila driver on top of the OSP Manila images.

-The Dell EMC Manila container image contains following RPM packages:
+The Dell EMC Manila container image contains following packages:

 - python-storops
 - python-persist-queue